-Four years of funding as a GA/TA are available for qualified doctoral students.
-Assistantships come with health benefits and membership in the Rutgers University AAUP-AFT union.
+Starting in Fall 2024, 5 years of funding as a GA/TA are available for qualified doctoral students.
+Assistantships come with health benefits and membership in the bargaining unit of the Rutgers University AAUP-AFT union.

 Assistantship assignments are determined semesterly by the Program Director in conjunction with the student to deepen their content knowledge, learn and practice teaching and research skills, and facilitate timely completion of exams and dissertations.